Swiss Chard and Mushroom Squares

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This updated version of Swiss Chard and Mushroom Squares with hemp hearts is a great dish for any phase of the South Beach Diet and most low-carb eating plans.
-If you don’t have hemp hearts and didn’t want to use breadcrumbs, you could also make this Phase One by substituting almond meal for the whole wheat Panko crumbs.
+This updated version of Swiss Chard and Mushroom Squares with hemp hearts is a great dish for any phase of the original South Beach Diet and for low-carb eating plans.
+If you don’t have hemp hearts and didn’t want to use breadcrumbs, you could also make this Phase One by substituting Flaxseed Meal (affiliate link) for the hemp hearts.

 Find More Recipes Like This One: